What is “Liveness”?

 Complicit User Fraud – When a User pretends to have fraud perpetrated against them, but has been involved in a scheme to defraud by stealing an asset and trying to get it replaced by an institution.

-Cooperative User – When a testing organization is guided by ISO 30107-3 ISO, the human Subjects used in the tests must provide any and all biometric data that is requested.
+Cooperative User – When a testing organization is guided by ISO 30107-3, the human Subjects used in the tests must provide any and all biometric data that is requested.
 This helps to assess the complicit User fraud and phishing risk, but only applies if the test includes matching (not recommended).

-Centralized Biometric – Biometric data is collected on any supported device, encrypted and sent to a server for enrollment and later authentication for that device or any other supported device.
-When the User’s original biometric data is stored on a secure 3rd-party server, that data can continue to be used as the source of trust and their identity can be established and verified at any time.
+Centralized Biometrics – Biometric data is collected on any supported device, encrypted and sent to a server for enrollment and later authentication for that device or any other supported device.
+When the User’s original biometric data is stored on a secure 3rd-party server, that data can continue to be used as the source of trust, and their identity can be established and verified at any time.
 Any supported device can be used to collect and send biometric data to the server for comparison, enabling Users to access their accounts from all of their devices, new devices, etc., just like with passwords.
 Liveness is the most critical component of a centralized biometric system, and because certified Liveness did not exist until recently, centralized biometrics have not yet been widely deployed.

 Credential Sharing – When two or more individuals do not keep their credentials secret and can access each others accounts.
 This can be done to subvert licensing fees or to trick an employer into paying for time not worked (also called “buddy punching”).